 Krimml Waterfalls: Visiting the highest Waterfalls in Europe

-The Krimml waterfalls are located in the province Salzburg in Austria.
-With a height of 380 meters they are not only the highest waterfalls in Austria, they are also the highest ones in Europe.
+The Krimml waterfalls are located in the province of Salzburg in Austria.
+With a height of 380 meters, they are not only the highest waterfalls in Austria, they are also the highest ones in Europe.
 This amazing natural wonder of Krimml is the absolute highlight of the region and attracts around 350,000 visitors every year.
 On a hike to the Krimml Waterfalls you will enjoy this thunderous force of nature very closely and have the chance to take breathtakingly beautiful pictures.
-A must visit for every trip to the “Salzburger Land” in Austria!
+A must-visit for every trip to the “Salzburger Land” in Austria!

-In this travel guide we will offer all the information about getting there, opening hours, walking time and parking.
-In addition, we will show you the most amazing pictures of the waterfalls in Krimml, and what you can experience during a hike.
+In this travel guide, we will offer all the information about getting there, opening hours, walking time and parking.
+In addition, we will show you the most stunning pictures of the waterfalls in Krimml, and what you can experience during a hike.

-A hike to the Krimml Waterfalls is a magnificent nature experience and because of the different stages also excellent for families with children.
+A hike to the Krimml Waterfalls is a magnificent nature experience and, because of the different stages, also excellent for families with children.
 For more than 100 years, a wonderful waterfall path has been leading up to the mountain.
-At a length of 4 kilometres, visitor will enjoy breath-taking waterfall views and lovely places to rest.
+At a length of 4 kilometers, visitors will enjoy breathtaking waterfall views and lovely places to rest.

 The Lower Waterfall

 The first stage to the Lower Waterfall, you can reach after only a 10 minutes’ walk.
 Due to the short walking time the hike is suitable for everyone.
-Also, this part is one of the most spectacular one with many photo opportunities.
-Close up you can experience the vast amounts of water mass, which tumble thundering into the valley.
+Also, this part is one of the most spectacular ones with many photo opportunities.
+Close up, you can experience the vast amounts of water mass, which tumble thundering into the valley.
 The drop here is 140 meters.

-Tip: As it’s a popular destination, you have to expect high number of visitors.
-Best time to visit the Krimml Waterfalls is early in the morning (from 7:30 am).
+Tip: As it’s a popular destination, you have to expect a high number of visitors.
+The best time to visit the Krimml Waterfalls is early in the morning (from 7:30 am).
 At that time of the day you will have all of this natural jewel to yourself!

 The hike to the middle waterfall